 When you remember your dreams, do you write them down in a journal?
 If you do, well done, keep going.
 If you don’t, why not start tomorrow morning!

 I have been keeping a dream journal for nearly five years now and have noticed that I feel more anticipation and excitement when I wake up than ever before.
 I feel like a detective wondering what clues I am returning with from the dream realm!
 The stories I come back with are of all sorts: from adventures to premonitory dreams, from past lives to parallel lives, from magical realism to the downright ordinary.
 Sometimes I wake up with tears in my eyes; at other times with shivers of pleasure or fear.
-If a dream frightens me, I know I can do a dream re-entry (more on this in a subsequent post) and, in a lucid dream state, go back inside it to face the scary thing or situation and thus move past it.
+If a dream frightens me, I know I can do a dream re-entry and, in a lucid dream state, go back inside it to face the scary thing or situation and thus move past it.